-This paper presents evidence that an increase of 10 dB inhibits cognitive function, but not effort, and that this results in a decrease in productivity of approximately 5%.
+This paper presents evidence that increased noise inhibits cognitive function, but not effort, and that a 7 dB increase results in a decrease in productivity of approximately 3%.
 Individuals do not seem to be aware of these effects, and those most affected are not the same as those who are the most irritated by noise.
 Together these results demonstrate there may be inefficiencies in the labor market surrounding noisy work environments.
 Workers may fail to either sort into quieter locations where they are more productive or demand additional compensation per unit of output.
 The composition of workers sorting into noisy occupations may deviate from the efficient optimum.

 Beyond the labor market effects, these results also raise concerns about the impact of noise pollution more generally.
-As the developing world continues to become more urban and wealthy, noise pollution is destined to spread even further.
+As low and middle income countries continue to become more urban and wealthy, noise pollution is destined to spread even further.
 Between 2001 and 2015, the number of cars per person in India tripled, and this growth shows no signs of slowing (Government of India 2017).
 While this should be celebrated as a sign of progress, it will undoubtedly bring with it even more noise pollution.
 The results in this paper suggest this is a potential policy problem that warrants both further research and policy makers' attention.